-After getting the IV, replace the 1 k Ω resistor for a 100 k Ω resistor, and insert a 1000 μF capacitor in parallel to the resistor as indicated in Figure 5.
+After getting the IV, replace the 1 k Ω resistor for a 100 k Ω resistor, and insert a 1000 μ F capacitor in parallel to the resistor as indicated in Figure 5.
 Make sure that the positive pin of the capacitor is connected to the positive branch of the power supply (AO0) -i.e. the diode's cathode.
 Run the LabVIEW software again and observe the characteristics of the different signals.
-Note these down on your lab book.
+Note your observations on the lab book, including appropriately plots of the data.

 What is this circuit doing to the sinusoidal signal?
 How can that be achieved by the pn junction diode?